-Top iOS Interview Questions You Must Prepare For In 2016
+Top iOS Interview Questions You Must Prepare In 2018

 Recommended by 10 users

-The Verge reports that, as of January 2016, there are more than one billion active Apple devices in the world.
+The Verge reports that, as of January 2018, there are multi-billion active Apple devices in the world.
 With the number of iOS users growing steadily across the world, the future looks bright for iOS app developers.
-Despite a slight decline in iPhone sales in early 2016, Apple and iOS devices continue to have a loyal customer base, helped in part by innovative new devices such as Apple TV and Apple Watch.
+Apple and iOS devices continue to have a loyal customer base, helped in part by innovative new devices such as Apple TV and Apple Watch.
 In fact, the demand for qualified developers who can develop and maintain apps for iOS is expected to shoot through the roof owing to high adoption of iOS devices.
 There has never been a better time to become an iOS developer.
 If you are preparing to break into a a career in iOS app development, look no further!
 We have created a list of top frequently-asked iOS interview questions that will help you ace your iOS job interview.

 However, if you have already given an iOS interview, or have more questions, we encourage you to add them in the comments tab below.
 Our experts will answer them for you.

 1. Which JSON framework is supported by iOS?